Zen-Zo/hide-pause-menu/about.md

 # Hide Pause Menu

-Adds a hide button to the pause menu, perfect to get a better look at your deaths or capturing clean screenshots.
+Adds a hide button to the pause menu to hide it, perfect to get a better look at your deaths or capturing clean screenshots.

 ## Mod Settings
 - Toggle mod on/off